-- Cover your mouth and nose when sneezing, coughing, or blowing the nose, use your sleeve, not your hands. - Put used tissues in the trash can and disinfect your hands - Masks can be worn if coughing - Do not volunteer if you have a respiratory illness or are not feeling well
+- Cover your mouth and nose when sneezing, or coughing use your sleeve or a tissue, not your hands. - Put used tissues in the trash can and disinfect your hands. - Masks can be worn if coughing. - Do not volunteer if you have a respiratory illness or are not feeling well.